dadepo/rox/README.md

-# ROX: Rust Implementation of LOX Programming Language
+### ROX: Rust Implementation of The LOX Programming Language

 This repository contains the Rust implementation of the LOX programming language as described in the book ["Crafting Interpreters" by Robert Nystrom](https://craftinginterpreters.com/).